MithrilJS/mithril.js/docs/mithril.redraw.md

 Redraws the view for the currently active module.
 Use [`m.module()`](mithril.module) to activate a module.

-This method is called internally by Mithril's auto-redrawing system and is only documented for completeness; you should avoid calling it manually unless you explicitly want a multi-pass redraw cycle.
+This method is called internally by Mithril's auto-redrawing system and is only documented for completeness; usually you should avoid calling it manually unless you explicitly want a multi-pass redraw cycle.
+One case where `m.redraw` may be useful is to force a manual redraw after background requests (see the `background` option in [`m.request`](mithril.request.md).

 A multi-pass redraw cycle is usually only useful if you need non-trivial UI metrics measurements.
 A multi-pass cycle may span multiple browser repaints and therefore could cause flash of unbehaviored content (FOUC) and performance degradation.